tgrall/tgrall-old.github.io/source/_posts/2020-01-02-how-to-use-ssl-slash-tls-with-redis-enterprise.markdown

 }
 ```

-* line 8-12, the system environment variable are set to point to the keystore and trustore (this should be externalized)
+* line 8-12, the system environment variables are set to point to the keystore and trust store (this should be externalized)
 * line 14, the Redis URL start with `rediss` with 2 s to indicate that the connection should be encrypted
 * line 17, set the database password